nealcrook/nascom/PolyDos/README.md

 * 80-Bus News, Volume 3 issue 5, "PolyDos File Name Listing" is a program to build a unified file index by examining the directories on a set of disks.

 * 80-Bus News, Volume 3 issue 6, "Lawrence and the PolyDos User Group"

+## PolyDos Gotchas

+Maybe not bugs, but irritating behaviours..

+You are in BASIC and developing a program, so you are saving regularly, using the same name.
+Eventually, you hit the 50 files limit, and an error is reported: directory is full.
+What to do?

+First attempt:

+Type MONITOR to get back to the $ prompt, then PURGE 0, then Z to warm-start BASIC.

+This is broken in two ways:

+# Although PURGE is a built-in that runs in the overlay area, it seems to use memory at 1000; at least, it corrupts the BASIC program so that Z does not warm-start BASIC
+# When saving using the same name, the existing file is erased before the error message about directory entries is generated.
+Therefore, the PURGE deleted all copies of the program, and the inability to warm-start BASIC means that all copies are lost

+Result: misery.
+The correct thing to do is simply to save to a different disk, and purge the first disk later.